gravadigital/api-doc/Readme.md

 with this options:
 - `PARAMETER_TYPE`: could be "headerparam", "urlparam", "queryparam", "bodyparam"
 - `(optional)`: it says that the parameter is optional.
 If the parameter is requered don't include this
 - `PARAMETER_FIELD_TYPE`: the data type of the field.
-For example: "string", "number", "date", "array<string>", "object"
+In example: "string", "number", "date", "array<string>", "object"
 - `PARAMETER_FIELD_NAME`: the name of the field
 - `PARAMETER_FIELD_DESCRIPTION`: a description of the field.
 Here you can explain posibles values, validations, etc